Robust Optimization as Data Augmentation for Large-scale Graphs: Ablation Studies and Discussions

+{\bf Compatibility with batch norm.} Batch norm is appearing more and more frequently in top-performing GNNs. \citet{xie2020adversarial} argued that there was a potential risk, that adversarial examples could distort BN parameters away from natural distribution so to cause the adversarially trained model to fail on clean samples.
+The authors proposed to use dual batch norms (one for adversaries and the other for clean ones) at training time to better exploit the generalization ability of adversarial augmentations.
+To test the dual batch norm method on graph data, we run experiments as summarized in Table \ref{tab:bn}.
+We find that the utilization of dual BN can produce a slight performance gain.
+As there is growing attention on using batch norms on GNNs, it will be interesting to see how to better synergize adversarial augmentation with batch norms in future research.

-{\bf Comparison with other adversarial training methods.} The right part of Table \ref{tab:at-batch} shows GAT's performance with different adversarial augmentations.
-For PGD and Free, we compute 8 ascent steps for the inner-maximization, while for FreeLB and FLAG we compute 3 steps.
-FLAG outperforms all other methods by a large margin.
+{\bf Comparison with other robust optimization methods.} Table \ref{tab:adv} shows performances with different adversarial augmentations.
+For PGD and ``free'', we compute 8 ascent steps for the inner-maximization to make the attack strong enough, while for FLAG we only compute 3 steps.
+We can see that FLAG outperforms all other methods.
+We attribute that to the practice of our multi-scale augmentation, which diversifies the scale range of feature perturbations, and helps the model see diverse input features to generalize better, especially on out-distribution samples.
+Although ``free'' method incorporates diversifying augmentations, but here the benefits are overwhelmed by the suboptimal problem.

+{\bf Effects of weighted perturbation.} The effects of biased perturbation are reported in Figure \ref{fig:biased}.
+Generally speaking, when $\text{log}_2(\alpha_u/\alpha_l)>0$, which means that unlabeled nodes receive larger augmentations, the performance gains are more salient.
+The phenomenon supports our practice of using weighted perturbation to promote multi-scale augmentations.
+Empirically we find that the benefit of weighted perturbation is more evident on \texttt{ogbn-products} than on \texttt{ogbn-arxiv}.
+Our understanding is that, \texttt{ogbn-products} is better suited with our practice of labeled vs. unlabeled split because of its high label sparsity compared with \texttt{ogbn-arxiv} (label rate 8\% vs. 54\%).
+When labeled nodes are more sparse, the neighborhood of labeled nodes will be more overwhelmed by unlabeled ones, where our approximation is more accurate.

+\textbf{Hyperparameter sensitivity.} Figure \ref{fig:ablate1} and Figure \ref{fig:ablate2} show the hyperparameter sensitivity of our method.
+Overall, our method is stable to yield consistent accuracy boost compared with baseline.

 {\bf Compatibility with mini-batch methods.} Graph mini-batch algorithms are critical to training GNNs on large-scale datasets.
 We test how different algorithms will work with adversarial data augmentation with GraphSAGE as the backbone.
-From the left part of Table \ref{tab:at-batch}, we see that neighbor sampling \citep{hamilton2017inductive} and GraphSAINT \citep{zeng2019graphsaint} can all work with FLAG to further boost performance, while Cluster \citep{chiang2019cluster} suffers an accuracy drop.
+From Table \ref{tab:batch}, we see that neighbor sampling \citep{hamilton2017inductive} and GraphSAINT \citep{zeng2019graphsaint} can all work with FLAG to further boost performance, while Cluster \citep{chiang2019cluster} suffers an accuracy drop.

-{\bf Compatibility with batch norm.} The left part of Table \ref{tab:dp-bn} shows that batch norm works to generalize GAT, and FLAG works to push the improvement further.
-In the computer vision domain, \citet{xie2020adversarial} proposed a new batch norm method that makes adversarial training further generalize large-scale CNN models.
-As there is growing attention on using batch norm on GNNs, it will also be interesting to see how to synergize adversarial augmentation with batch norm in future architectures.